 Also, the U.S. Department of Education’s recent rounds of Race to the Top and Investing in Innovation competitive grants awarded significant bonus points for applications that made SEL a key ingredient in districtwide improvement efforts.
 Meanwhile, more and more states are adopting PreK-12 social and emotional learning standards that outline what students should know and be able to do in terms of social and emotional competence.

 Still, much more can be done.
 CASEL is collaborating with many partners to expand the presence of SEL in federal and state policy nationwide.
 Our priorities are outlined below.
-CASEL and other prominent collaborators in the field of social and emotional learning—such as national foundations, prominent scholars, district superintendents, and the many high-quality SEL program providers at work in schools around the country—will provide support in the effort to advance these recommended policies.
+CASEL and other collaborators in the field of social and emotional learning—such as national foundations, prominent scholars, district superintendents, and the many high-quality SEL program providers at work in schools around the country—will provide support in the effort to advance these recommended policies.

 Legislative Initiatives at the Federal Level